GeorgeRoe/rust-mmu-guest-lecture/slides.md

 theme: default
 title: Rust MMU Guest Lecture
 info: |
-  Presentation for Guest Lecture at MMU about rust, any why its so amazing
+  Presentation for Guest Lecture at MMU about Rust, any why its so amazing
 class: text-center
 drawings:
   persist: false